ABOUT

 Delirium, Dementia, and Depression Tool

-HCA E&R in partnership with Nascentia Health and five pilot agencies is conducting a point-of-care translation services for English language-challenged and non-English speaking individuals in home care.
-In addition to supporting the care of these individuals, the program will inform potential statewide replication goals.
+HCA E&R in partnership with Nascentia Health and five pilot agencies conducted a point-of-care translation service for English language-challenged and non-English speaking individuals in home care.
+In addition to supporting the care of these individuals, the program informs potential statewide replication goals.

-Through this initiative, HCA and Nascentia Health have translated a number of resources in multiple languages prevalent in NYS.
-Among the resources are tools for providers and patients including sepsis zone tools, a general health booklet, and a tool differentiating between dementia, delirium, and depression.
-View the documents in HCA’s upcoming resource library.
+Through this initiative, HCA E&R and Nascentia Health worked with LanguageLine Solutions to translate a number of resources in multiple languages prevalent in NYS.
+Among the resources are tools for providers and patients including sepsis zone tools (adult, pediatric, maternal), a general health booklet, a call for help tool, heart failure symptom tracker, COPD action plan, and a respiratory zone tool.

 HCA has engaged Duke University’s “Population Care Coordinator Program” to train and certify clinicians in population care coordination focused at the community, organizational and patient level.
 This initiative is currently piloted in 10 agencies across NYS serving as the basis for evaluation and potential expansion for broader availability.